 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the dead were moved to one area, the ground was scraped, and lime was spread over it.
 The bodies of the dead were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
 At one point, the bodies of 80 POWs lay under the hospital waiting for burial.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 Many of the sick returned to the camp to die.
 The death rate among the POWs reached 50 men dying a day.
 The Japanese finally acknowledge that they had to do something, so they opened a new POW camp at Cabanatuan.

-In late May or early June, his family received a message from the War Department.
+In late May, his family received a message from the War Department.